atomjump/atomjumpcom-content-only/messaging-user-guide.md

 lol **

-Please pay 5 dollars to me	Please pay 5 dollars to me
+Please pay 5 dollars to me	Please pay 5 dollars to me [with link to Paypal]

-Please pay 3.30 pounds to me	Please pay 3.30 pounds to me
+Please pay 3.30 pounds to me	Please pay 3.30 pounds to me [with link to Paypal]

 https://youtu.be/ZNra8eK0K6k  [shows a picture of the video, to be clicked on]